Slow cookers

 If cooking cakes or breads, do not lift the lid during the first 1½–2 hours of cooking time.

-otherwise the water seal around the rim will be broken and it will take a considerable time to regain the lost heat.
+Leave the slow cooker undisturbed during the cooking period and keep the lid on, otherwise the water seal around the rim will be broken and it will take a considerable time to regain the lost heat.

 Cooked food will remain hot in the slow cooker for 30 minutes after the cooker is switched off.
 If you want to keep food hot for longer, set the slow cooker to Low, but note that this isn't suitable for egg-based or rice dishes.
 (Rice should not be kept warm as it encourages the growth of harmful bacteria.)